Udayraj123/webdworkshop/docs/index.md

 ### Ideation
 Squeeze out your brains to think of a kickass idea.
 Remember the definition of hackathon though!

-*Pro Tip*: Use the Creativity App : https://play.google.com/store/apps/details?id=es.jolusan.creativitybasic&hl=en Also, take a read at this : https://www.quora.com/What-cool-things-can-I-make-with-JavaScript
+*Pro Tip*: Use the Creativity App : [Playstore Link](https://play.google.com/store/apps/details?id=es.jolusan.creativitybasic&hl=en)

+Also, take a read at this : [Cool things with JS](https://www.quora.com/What-cool-things-can-I-make-with-JavaScript)

 ### Discussion and Research
 Once you have a workable idea, you can discuss it within yourselves or with the volunteers on its feasiblity in less than 11 hours, and you shall start searching for the right tools to use to code it.
 Don't forget to put links to everything you research into the google sheet (Note: you can Ctrl + D the pages, and then put them into the sheet in bulk from Bookmarks Manager)